Wambosa/poly_jug/README.md

 ### notes
 - ive done this before if i can find my old code
 - sqlite will be the base language, possibly converted into mysql/mssql
+- build a complete type list for sqlite mysql and msql. chances are it is already in another sql repo

 ### future
 - need to deal with all the database types cleverly (most likely using reflect + switching)